Pearl Maxwell Camellia

 Camellia japonica 'Pearl Maxwell'Item #1889 USDA Hardiness Zone: 8 - 10

-Spectacular, soft, shell pink, formal double blooms in mid to late winter.
-Flowers make a dazzling contrast with the glossy, dark green foliage.
-A prized plant of the milder regions of the U.S. Mid to late season bloomer.
-Evergreen.
+Spectacular, soft, shell pink, formal double blooms in mid- to late winter.
+Flowers create a dazzling contrast against the glossy, dark green foliage.
+A prized plant of the milder regions of the U.S. Evergreen.

-- DetailBotanical Pronunciation:kuh-MEE-lee-a juh-PON-ih-kuhDeciduous/evergreen:EvergreenGrowth rate:ModerateAverage landscape size:Moderate growing 6 to 8 ft. tall and wide, larger with age.Special features:Deer ResistantFoliage color:Dark GreenBlooms:Winter to early springFlower color:PinkDesign IdeasPlant in mass in a woodland setting for best effect at a distance.
+- DetailBotanical Pronunciation:kuh-MEE-lee-a juh-PON-ih-kuhDeciduous/evergreen:EvergreenGrowth rate:ModerateAverage landscape size:Moderate growing to 6 to 8 ft. tall and wide; larger with age.Foliage color:Dark GreenBlooms:Winter to Early SpringFlower color:PinkDesign IdeasPlant in mass in a woodland setting for best effect at a distance.
 Works wonderful in an Asian design or up close to your outdoor living area in beds, containers or foundation plantings.
 Can be trained as an espalier to soften retaining and privacy walls.Companion PlantsPair this beautiful, double bloomer with low growing, big leafed varieties of Hosta, Coral Bells, and Hydrangea.
 Provide filtered sun with smaller canopy trees such as Cherry, Dogwood and Magnolia.
 For an Asian theme, design with mixed Azaleas, Bamboo and fragrant Gardenia.

 - History & LoreHistory:Camellias are native to eastern and southern Asia.
 C. japonica was imported into the Philippines but is native to China, Japan, Korea and Taiwan.
 The genus Camellia was named by Carolus Linnaeus who named it for a Jesuit missionary Georg Kamel, who cultivated an important garden of local medicinal plants on the Philippine Island of Luzon in the 17th century.
 Pearl Maxwell is a seedling of Enrico Bettoni Camellia.
 The plant originator was C.O.
 Maxwell of Reno, GA.
 Red camellias are a symbol of wealth and white Camellias signify loveliness.
 Camellias represent longevity and faithfulness and have long been a primary floral component in Asian weddings.